Crowd-AI-Lab/figure-captioning-challenge/README.md

 ## Baseline Code

-Please follow the instructions on [SciCap.AI]((http://scicap.ai/)) to download the dataset and put all the json files under `scicap-data/` folder.
+Please follow the instructions on [SciCap.AI](http://scicap.ai/) to download the dataset.
+Put all the json files under `scicap-data/` folder.

 Install the required package.
 `pip install -r requirements.txt`

 Note: Python version >=3.6, <= 3.9

 Run the baseline code:
 `bash train.sh`

 Note: Our baseline code is based on [huggingface summarization](https://github.com/huggingface/transformers/tree/main/examples/pytorch/summarization).
+We only use text for fine-tuning.
 You can adapt this script on your own need.

 ## Evaluation Code